Bemjo/OBS-RTX-SuperResolution/README.md

 ![Upscaling Type](docs/upscaler.png)

 4. Choose a scale that is valid for your source resolution.
+  * NOTE: Super Resolution has limits on the accepted resolutions of your source size, it cannot accept anything lower than 160x90, with the maximum limit defined by the scaling multiplier.
+Aspect ratios other than 16:9 are supported.
+  * Upscaling does not have these limits, any multiplier will work with any size input, limited only by your hardware.
+  * These are the only options available, as this is a limit of the nVidia VFX SDK.
+4/3x is not supported.
+[See Table 1.](https://docs.nvidia.com/deeplearning/maxine/vfx-sdk-programming-guide/index.html#super-res-filter)
 ![Scale Multiplier](docs/scale.png)

 5. Optional.
 Apply Artifact Reduction pre-pass and select AR Mode.
-  * NOTE: Artifact Reduction has more limited resolution ranged available to it - your sources cannot be smaller than 160x90 or larger than 1920x1080 if you wish to use Artifact Reduction
+  * NOTE: Artifact Reduction has more limited resolution ranged available to it - your sources cannot be smaller than 160x90 or larger than 1920x1080 if you wish to use Artifact Reduction.
+Other aspect ratios besides 16:9 are allowed.
 ![Artifact Reduction](docs/ar.png)

 6. Click Verify Source Button.